 Israel-Gaza War, 2023-2025

 Since the start of Israel’s bombardment of Gaza in October 2023, the Republic of Ireland has expressed concerns regarding the treatment of the Palestinian population in the occupied territories.
-The Irish government, together with the Swedish government, sent a letter to the European Commission to ensure that European Union policies align with its human rights principles and demanded that respect for international law be a condition for maintaining privileged trade agreements with Israel.
+The Irish government, together with the Swedish government, sent a letter to the EU Commission to ensure that European Union policies align with its human rights principles and demanded that respect for international law be a condition for maintaining privileged trade agreements with Israel.
 The Republic of Ireland also chose to maintain financial support for the UNRWA even though the organization was accused by the Israeli government of collaboration in the 7 October attacks.

-Together with Spain and Norway, the Republic of Ireland granted official recognition to the State of Palestine on 28 May 2024 and agreed to establish full diplomatic relations between Dublin and Ramallah.
-In December 2024, the Republic of Ireland announced that it would join South Africa’s genocide case against Israel at the International Court of Justice.
+Together with Spain and Norway , the Republic of Ireland granted official recognition to the State of Palestine on 28 May 2024 and agreed to establish full diplomatic relations between Dublin and Ramallah.
+In December 2024, the Republic of Ireland announced that it would join South Africa ’s genocide case against Israel at the International Court of Justice.

 Louvet, Marie-Violaine.
 The Irish Against the War: Postcolonialism & Political Activism in Contemporary Ireland.
 Oxford: Peter Lang, 2024.